XuweiyiChen/xuweiyichen.github.io/index.md

 ## About Me

 I am a second-year Master student of Computer Science and Engineering at the [University of Michigan](https://umich.edu/).
 I am a member of [SLED lab](https://sled.eecs.umich.edu/).
 I do research on Embodied AI, 3D Computer Vision, and Robotics.
 I am interested in building and applying foundation models as well as generative models.
-My ultimate aspiration is to create digital twins that mirror physics, the environment, intelligence, and their integration into robotics, autonomous vehicles, and beyond.
+My research goal is to **facilitate language agents that can perceive in 3D, interact with humans, and ultimately follow complicated instructions in the physical environment**.
+Toward this goal, my current research focused on language grounding and robot motion planning in the 3D world.

 Before joining UMich, I obtained my bachelor's degree in [Applied and Computational Mathematics Science](https://acms.washington.edu/) at the [University of Washington](https://www.washington.edu/) where I worked with [Prof. Yunhe feng](https://yunhefeng.me/) on Responsible AI.